 - Press the dough lightly into the prepared pan using a rubber spatula and refrigerate for 20 minutes.

 - Score the dough with a knife of bench (pastry) scraper into eighths one direction and quarters in the other to make 32 rectangular cookies.
-Alternatively, I scored my pan into 24, 2 inch bars and trimmed the nibs on the side to make them even.

 - Before placing in the oven, lightly pierce the dough all over the top with a fork.